-- The unload stations of the HistoCore SPECTRA ST must be filled with the same reagent (xylene) as the load station(s) of the HistoCore SPECTRA CV. - Each reagent added must be compatible with the mounting medium used. - Filling the unload stations of the HistoCore SPECTRA ST and the load stations of the HistoCore SPECTRA CV with the same reagent is absolutely necessary, because the racks are conveyed into the unload station during the staining process in the event that the HistoCore SPECTRA CV is not available.
-This situation can occur if the reagent vessels of the load drawer are filled with racks in the HistoCore SPECTRA CV, because the user did not refill the consumables in a timely manner or there is an instrument fault. - A rack for 5 specimen slides cannot be transferred to the HistoCore SPECTRA CV.
+- At least two unload stations of the HistoCore SPECTRA ST must be assigned to and filled with the same compatible reagent (UNL Xylene) as the load station(s) of the HistoCore SPECTRA CV. - Filling the unload stations of the HistoCore SPECTRA ST and the load stations of the HistoCore SPECTRA CV with the same reagent is absolutely necessary, because the racks are conveyed into the unload station after the staining process in the event that the HistoCore SPECTRA CV is not available.
+This situation can occur if the reagent vessels of the load drawer of the HistoCore SPECTRA CV are already occupied by racks, the consumables have not been refilled in a timely manner or there is an instrument fault. - If the HistoCore SPECTRA CV cannot temporalily accept any more racks from the HistoCore SPECTRA ST because the load drawer of the HistoCore SPECTRA CV is full, the racks are then be transported to the unload drawer of the HistoCore SPECTRA ST. - In case of an instrument fault in the area of the transfer station of the HistoCore SPECTRA ST or if the load drawer of the HistoCore SPECTRA CV is not properly closed, the racks will be transported to the unload drawer of the HistoCore SPECTRA ST. - In case of a persistent malfunction of the Transfer station, a reinitial sation should be tried after the staining processes have been finished.
+If this fails, the responsible Leica Service Organization must be notified. - A rack for 5 specimen slides cannot be transferred to the HistoCore SPECTRA CV.
 These racks are always put into the unload drawer at the end of the staining process, regardless of whether the transfer station has been specified in the staining program as the last station. - If a white rack handle is used, the color of the staining program must be selected when inserting the rack into the load drawer.
 Following this, a second selection window opens, in which a parameter set must be selected for the HistoCore SPECTRA CV.
 The color of the parameter set in the HistoCore SPECTRA CV does not have to match the color of the selected staining program.
 If the HistoCore SPECTRA CV parameter set is not allocated, the rack is transported to the unload drawer of the HistoCore SPECTRA ST after staining.
-A note notifies the user about this. - If the HistoCore SPECTRA CV cannot accept racks from the HistoCore SPECTRA ST (e.g. because of an instrument fault in the HistoCore SPECTRA CV or if the load drawer of the HistoCore SPECTRA CV is occupied), they are transported to the unload drawer of the HistoCore SPECTRA ST. - In case of an instrument fault in the area of the transfer station of the HistoCore SPECTRA ST, racks are not transferred to the HistoCore SPECTRA CV but transported to the unload drawer of the HistoCore SPECTRA ST. In case of a persistent malfunction of the Transfer station, the responsible Leica Service Organization must be notified. - The operation as a workstation is described in detail in the Instructions for Use of the HistoCore SPECTRA CV.
+A note notifies the user about this. - The operation as a workstation is described in detail in the Instructions for Use of the HistoCore SPECTRA CV.